lukejkelly/TraitLab/README.md

 ```matlab
 13: height = s(Root).time - max(min([s.time]), 0);
 ```
 assuming the most recent time of the remaining leaves is 0.
-Similarly, for a Yule prior then you would need account for it in calculating `tl` in line 9.
+Similarly, for a Yule prior then you would need to account for it in calculating `tl` in line 9.

 To generate samples from the prior, the simplest option is to replace
 ```matlab